gammapy/gammapy/docs/getting-started/index.rst

 environment using either conda or mamba.** Here are two methods to quickly install Gammapy.

 .. grid:: 1 2 2 2
     :gutter: 2

-    .. grid-item:: Working with conda?
+    .. grid-item-card:: Working with conda?

         Gammapy can be installed with `Anaconda <https://docs.continuum.io/anaconda/>`__: